Introduction of Deadlock in Operating System

 There are three ways to handle deadlock

 1) Suppose n processes, P1, ….
-Pn share m identical resource units, which can be reserved and released one at a time.
+Pn shares m identical resource units, which can be reserved and released one at a time.
 The maximum resource requirement of process Pi is Si, where Si > 0.
 Which one of the following is a sufficient condition for ensuring that deadlock does not occur?
 (GATE CS 2005)

-For solution, see Question 4 of https://www.geeksforgeeks.org/operating-systems-set-16/
+For the solution, see Question 4 of https://www.geeksforgeeks.org/operating-systems-set-16/

 See QUIZ ON DEADLOCK for more questions.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above